xxyzz/SICP/2_Building_Abstractions_with_Data/2.3_Symbolic_Data/README.md

 a.
 Do the two procedures produce the same result for every tree?
 If not, how do the results differ?
 What lists do the two procedures produce for the trees in Figure 2.16?

 b.
 Do the two procedures have the same order of growth in the number of steps required to convert a balanced tree with n elements to a list?
 If not, which one grows more slowly?

+## Exercise 2.64:

+The following procedure `list->tree` converts an ordered list to a balanced binary tree.
+The helper procedure `partial-tree` takes as arguments an integer *n* and list of at least *n* elements and constructs a balanced tree containing the first *n* elements of the list.
+The result returned by `partial-tree` is a pair (formed with `cons`) whose `car` is the constructed tree and whose `cdr` is the list of elements not included in the tree.

+a.
+Write a short paragraph explaining as clearly as you can how `partial-tree` works.
+Draw the tree produced by `list->tree` for the list `(1 3 5 7 9 11)`.

+b.
+What is the order of growth in the number of steps required by `list->tree` to convert a list of *n* elements?